AQIB-NAWAB/Project-Guide/guide.md

 This one is worth reading slowly, because it shows both the *ladder* from §1 and the explain-don't-trap voice: at each rung it names the obvious approach, explains *why* it's wrong, teaches the right one in depth, and has the mentee build only that. register → where the details live → split the profile → hash the password → understand auth and choose → add refresh tokens → secure them → verify the account.
 Each rung is small, and each one earns the next.

 It's shown below as one continuous story so you can see the voice in full.
-In a real course (§7), you would **split this across several chapters** — a "Why hashing?
-Setting up password security" chapter, a "Backend: the auth API" chapter, an "Add refresh tokens" improvement chapter, and so on — each one a rung or two of this same ladder.
-The voice stays identical whether it's one long feature or five short chapters.
+In a real course (§7), this is the **Authentication chapter**, and you would **split this ladder across its 20–30 sub-chapters** — *learn it* sub-chapters for "why hashing" and "sessions vs tokens", then *build it* sub-chapters that scaffold the auth folder, hash passwords, add register, add login, issue a token, add refresh tokens, verify the account, each a rung of this same ladder.
+The voice stays identical; what changes is that the build is delivered as many small, guided steps rather than a few long pages.

 > **Feature: Registration & login (API)**
 >